dragozzine/multimoon/src/README.md

         Outputs:
             deltaLong - np.array, The difference in Longitude of the moon vs. it's primary KBO deltaLat - np.array, The difference in Latitude of the moon vs. it's primary KBO

+    convert__ecl_rel_pos_to_geo_pos_rel: This function uses the position of the primary relative to the observer, aand the position of the satellite relative to the primary and determines the deltaLat and deltaLong of the satellite according to the observer.
+        Inputs:
+            obs_to_prim_pos - np.array, The relative position of the primary to the observer in km prim_to_sat_pos - np.array, The relative position of the satellite to the primary in km

+        Outputs:
+            deltaLong - np.array, The difference in Longitude of the moon vs. it's primary KBO deltaLat - np.array, The difference in Latitude of the moon vs. it's primary KBO

+    haversine: This function uses the haversine function to calculate the great circle distance between two bodies from their individual latitude and longitude.
+        Inputs:
+            lat1 - int, the latitude of object 1
+            lon1 - int, the longitude of object 1
+            lat2 - int, the latitude of object 2
+            lon2 - int, the longitude of object 2

+        Outputs:
+            distance - The distance between the two objects on the great circle

 mm_run: This file runs the multimoon program.
 It pulls together all of the functions and files in each the project and runs them using the information given by the user in the runprops files.